Skip to main content

 From a legal standpoint, the term “voluntary” implies an uncoerced choice made with free will.
 However, principles of behavioral economics demonstrate that the framing of a choice can dramatically alter its perception.
 An incentive presented as a reward for participation can be logically reframed as a penalty for non-participation.

-For an employee living paycheck to paycheck, a 30% discount on premiums is not an abstract bonus; it is a vital component of their household budget.
+For an employee living paycheck to paycheck, a 30% discount on health insurance premiums is not an abstract bonus; it is a vital component of their household budget.
 Withholding that “reward” functions as a significant financial penalty.
 The AARP’s legal challenge was predicated on this very concept, arguing that a sufficiently large incentive creates what is known as a “veiled penalty,” which effectively negates the voluntary nature of the program.

 This places the courts in the difficult position of having to psychoanalyze the financial tipping point for a “reasonable” employee.
 There is no bright-line test for coercion.
 It is a context-dependent standard that must account for income levels, the cost of healthcare, and the perceived value of the information being disclosed.